hackclub/meet-the-outlaws/.github/ISSUE_TEMPLATE/outlaw-profile.md

 Here is a very low quality example: https://github.com/hackclub/meet-the-outlaws/blob/main/examples/outfit.jpg?raw=true.
 Please do better.
 -->

 **Let's learn a little more about where this outlaw is from.
-What is a much loved food from their home country?**
+What is a much loved food from their home state/country?**

-**Now, what's a much loved food from their home country that you would _never eat_?**
+**Now, what's a much loved food from their home state/country that you would _never eat_?**

-**So what is the weirdest fact you can find about this outlaw's home country?**
+**So what is the weirdest fact you can find about this outlaw's home state/country?**

 <!---
 Things like, did you know Australia went to war with emus? (s/o to the Kahoot squad) -->

-**Find a meme about this outlaw's country**
+**Find a meme about this outlaw's state/country**

-**Attempt to make a sentence using slang from this country**
+**Attempt to make a sentence using slang from this state/country**

 **Find this outlaw on Slack and find the weirdest message they've ever sent publicly**